aarnphm/morph/docs/content/VnVReport/VnVReport.md

 #### **Security Audit & Maintenance Review**

-To ensure `tinymorph` remains secure and updated, a security audit was conducted using `pnpm audit`.
+To ensure `morph` remains secure and updated, a security audit was conducted using `pnpm audit`.
 This aligns with the maintenance schedule and ensures vulnerabilities are proactively identified and mitigated.

 **Audit Results Summary:**